LBMC/qY2H-Affinity-Ladder/README.md

 ![Select File](/doc/Select_File.png)

 The program will identify all channels recorded in your file.
 You can then attribute the correct names to the various channels.
-They will be saved in the `channels.config` file when clicking on `VALIDATE`
+They will be saved in the `channels.config` file (in the `utils` folder) when clicking on `VALIDATE`

 ![Select Channels](/doc/Select_Channels.png)